paul-wolf/djaq/README.md

 ## Comparing to Django QuerySets

+Djaq is not a replacement for Querysets.
 Djaq queries can be sent over the wire as a string.
-That is the main difference with Quersets.
-Even then, Djaq is not a replacement for Querysets.
-Querysets are highly integrated with Django and have been developed over 15 years by many developers.
+The QuerySet API is not a remote API.
+You can use Djaq queries inside your Django application and Djaq syntax is can be more intuitive and simpler than QuerySets.
+But Querysets are highly integrated with Django and have been developed over 15 years by many developers.
+Plus you get code completion in your IDE with QuerySets.
 It is a very well thought out framework that is the best choice working within a service based on Django's ORM.

 This section is intended to highlight differences for users with high familiarity with the `QuerySet` class for the purpose of understanding limitations and capabilities of DjangoQuery.